"Stay in your marriage": Lady who left her husband says, gives important reason

 Also, she said people in relationships who are not yet married should stay put since according to her, there is nothing outside.

-Rholda insists that all marriages and relationships go through rough times, but the couple learn to manage their differences instead of breaking apart.
+Rhoda insisted that all marriages and relationships go through rough times, but couples should learn to manage their differences instead of breaking apart.

 In her opinion, couples must seek help or leave the relationship when there is any form of abuse.